 You should consider a few things before investing in a serrated knife.
 These range from quality to the care of your knife.
 Let us look at some things you should look for in your knives.

 The better a serrated knife is, the fewer serrations it has.
-It is interesting as one naturally thinks more serrations are better.
+It interesting is as one naturally thinks more serrations are better.
 But less is better in this regard.
 A higher-quality serrated knife has lower, wider serrations.

 Size also matters.
 A larger serrated knife would be more efficient when cutting a big loaf of bread.
 A smaller serrated knife would be better for cutting the steak into bite-sized pieces.
 Durability is another factor associated with quality; cheap knives will not last long.
 In contrast, high-quality professional blades will last a lifetime with proper maintenance.